kbrw/reaxt/README.md

 // default server rendering only take the exported module as the
 // handler to render and the argument as the props default_reaxt_server_render = function(arg,callback){
-  callback(this,arg)
+  callback(this,arg,null)
 }
 // default client rendering only take the exported module as the
-// handler to render, the param as the rendering context default_reaxt_client_render = function(props,elemid,param){
+// handler to render, the param is ignored default_reaxt_client_render = function(props,elemid,param){
   React.render(React.createElement(this,props),document.getElementById(elemid))
 }